alloc/tusken/readme.md

   - add some new commands
     - `tusken install` (merge plugin schemas into your database)
     - `tusken seed` (use plugins to seed your database)
-- transactions
-- query streams
-  - the CLI will detect if `pg-query-stream` is installed
 - `NOTIFY`/`LISTEN` support (just copy `pg-pubsub`?)
 - define Postgres functions with TypeScript
 - more shortcuts for common tasks
-- ensure array-based primary keys work as expected

 ## What could be improved?